NHSDigital/ASC_LA_Peer_Groups/README.md

 |
 +---reports                 <- This is a placeholder which the pipeline populates with report outputs (e.g. histograms showing feature distributions)
 |
-+---outputs                 <- This is a placeholder which the pipeline populates with output data
++---output                 <- This is a placeholder which the pipeline populates with output data
 |
 | main.py                   <- Runs the pipeline
 |